Apply for Enrolment

 Fee calculations based on a sliding scale allows us to achieve the following:

-• Fairness: Make it affordable to families of all incomes to send their children to our
+- Fairness: Make it affordable to families of all incomes to send their children to our

-• Family-friendly: Offer generous sibling rates that make it easier for families to enroll
+school. - Family-friendly: Offer generous sibling rates that make it easier for families to enroll

-• Sustainability: Ensure the financial viability of the school given that we receive no
+multiple children in our school, with 50% discount for enrolling a second child and 92% discount for enrolling a third child. - Sustainability: Ensure the financial viability of the school given that we receive no

-support outside of tuition.
+support outside of membership dues.

 Gross Household Income (GHI)